SplitBN/Vidscriber/README.md

   * Insure the `RECOMPUTE_FROM` field is set to `"download"` for new files.
   * Run the file.
   * You can see the output of each step in the ./cache folder.

+# Steps
+1) Normalze video and audio quality
+2) Use ASR model to transcribe and diarize speech (and maybe other sound events).
+3) User a Video Understanding model to transcribe events and visuals.
+4) Combine outputs into a single timeline.
+5) ~~Translate JSON timeline into Toon format.~~ (Not doing since the transcription structure is too complex for Toon to be beneficial)
+6) Define functions for google cloud functions integration.